Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 ### Indirect Mode – AssociatedComponentType

-Sometimes you need to use an EntityCommandBuffer to intantiate entities or add components that you wish to have a collection component.
+Sometimes you need to use an `EntityCommandBuffer` to instantiate entities or add components that you wish to have a collection component.
 Or sometimes you want to author a component that needs a collection component at runtime.
 For these cases, you can rely on the `AssociatedComponentType` to add or remove the components you need.

 When adding the `AssociatedComponentType` to an entity, the collection component will not exist immediately.
 Instead, it will be added on the next frame.
 The exact timing of this will be after the `SceneManagerSystem` and `MergeGlobalsSystem` but before other custom systems in `LatiosInitializationSystemGroup`.
 The systems which perform this live in a `ManagedComponentsReactiveSystemGroup`.
-Checking ‘HasComponent()’ on the entity will return `false` until this happens.
+Checking `HasComponent()` on the entity will return `false` until this happens.

 A collection component added in this matter will be default-initialized, meaning none of its NativeContainers will be allocated.
 The component will be flagged appropriately, so that the reactive systems do not try to dispose the container later.

 When the `AssociatedComponentType` is removed, the collection component will not be removed immediately.
 Instead, it will be removed and disposed within the `ManagedComponentsReactiveSystemGroup`.
 Checking `HasComponent()` on the entity immediately after the `AssociatedComponentType` is removed will return `false`.

 ## Getting and Setting Components

-Collection components and managed struct components can only be fetched or set through EntityManager extension methods or using a ManagedEntity like the `sceneGlobalEntity` or `worldGlobalEntity`.
+Collection components and managed struct components can only be fetched or set through `EntityManager` extension methods or using a `BlackboardEntity` like the `sceneGlobalEntity` or `worldGlobalEntity`.

 The following are API methods exposed for manipulating these components:

 -   Managed Components
     -   AddManagedComponent\<T\> - Adds the managed struct component to the entity
     -   RemoveManagedComponent\<T\> - Removes the managed struct component from
         the entity
     -   GetManagedComponent\<T\> - Gets a copy of the managed struct component from the entity, copying references to managed types rather than their underlying objects
     -   SetManagedComponent\<T\> - Replaces the stored managed struct component
         with a copy of the passed in struct, copying references to managed types
     -   HasManagedComponent\<T\> - Checks if a stored managed struct component exists on the entity and is not pending removal
 -   Collection Components
     -   AddCollectionComponent\<T\> - Adds the collection component to the
         entity, marking it unallocated if `isInitialized` is manually set to `false`
     -   RemoveCollectionComponentAndDispose\<T\> - Removes the collection
         component and disposes it if it was flagged as allocated
     -   GetCollectionComponent\<T\> - Gets the collection component from the
         entity and marks it as readonly if `readOnly` is manually set to `true`
     -   SetCollectionComponentAndDisposeOld\<T\> - Replaces the stored
         collection component from the entity with the passed in collection component and disposes the replaced collection component if it was flagged as allocated
     -   HasCollectionComponent\<T\> - Checks if a stored collection component
         exists on the entity and is not pending removal